code-matt/react-native-replaykit/README.md

 RNRK.deleteRecording(recordingPath, (recordings, deletedPath) => {
-  console.log(recordings) // the array of all your recordings console.log(deletedPath) // the new path of the recording just deleted })
+  console.log(recordings) // the array of all your recordings console.log(deletedPath) // the path of the recording just deleted })
 ```